is51/catan/README.md

 It-catan

 ## API Documentation
-List of methods available via http with real examples can be found under the following link:
+List of methods available via http with real examples can be found under the following link (you need to Start server before):
 ```
 http://localhost:8091/api
 ```